-Vivien A. Schmidt is Jean Monnet Chair of European Integration, Professor of International Relations and Political Science, and founding director of the Center for the Study of Europe at Boston University.
-She received her B. A. cum laude from Bryn Mawr College, her M.A.
-And Ph.D from the University of Chicago, and also attended Sciences Po, Paris.
+Vivien A. Schmidt is Jean Monnet Professor of European Integration, Professor of International Relations in the Frederick S. Pardee School of Global Studies, and Professor of Political Science at Boston University, as well as Director of BU’s Center for the Study of Europe.
+She received her B. A. cum laude from Bryn Mawr College, her M.A. and Ph.D from the University of Chicago, and also attended Sciences Po, Paris.

-Professor Schmidt is past head of the European Union Studies Association-USA.
-At BU she is founding Director of the Center for the Study of Europe, and previously directed the Center for International Relations.
-She was also founding Director of the European Studies program at UMass as well as Director of the Center for Democracy and Development of the McCormack Institute of Public Affairs, running grant programs in Francophone Africa and Southern Africa.
+At BU, Vivien Schmidt is the founding Director of the Center for the Study of Europe, and previously directed the Center for International Relations.
+She was also founding Director of the European Studies program at UMass as well as Director of the Center for Democracy and Development of the McCormack Institute of Public Affairs, where she initiated grant programs focused on Francophone Africa and Southern Africa.